needle-mirror/com.unity.xr.openxr/Documentation~/features/foveatedrendering.md

 1. Open the **Project Settings** window.
 2. Under **XR Plug-in Management**, select the **OpenXR** settings.
-3. Set the **Foveated Rendering API** option to **SRP Foveation**.
 3. In the list of **OpenXR Feature Groups**, select **All Features**.
-4. Enable the **Foveated Rendering** feature.
+4. Under **OpenXR Feature Groups**, enable the **Foveated Rendering** feature.
+5. Click the gear to open the sub-option window.
+6. Set the **Foveated Rendering Method** option to **Foveated rendering (SRP API)**.

 ![SRP Foveation settings](../images/FoveatedRendering/xr-foveation-srp-api-settings.png)<br/>*Settings to enable foveated rendering with the **SRP Foveation** API*

 After you have configured the settings, you must also turn on foveated rendering at runtime.
 Refer to [Use the SRP Foveation API](#use-the-srp-foveation-api) for more information.

 > [!NOTE]
-> You must configure the project to use either the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@17.0/manual/InstallURPIntoAProject.html) or the [High Definition Render Pipeline (HDRP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@17.0/manual/convert-project-from-built-in-render-pipeline.html), if you have not already done so.
+> You must configure the project to use the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@17.0/manual/InstallURPIntoAProject.html) if you have not already done so.

 <a id="configure-legacy-foveated-rendering"></a>
 ### Configure Legacy foveated rendering

-In Unity 6+, set the OpenXR **Foveated Render API** option to **Legacy** to use the Meta Core XR SDK, which only supports the Meta Quest family of devices.
-In Unity 2022, there is no option to select a **Foveated Rendering API**.
+In Unity 6+, set the OpenXR **Foveated Rendering Method** option to **Legacy** to use the Meta Core XR SDK, which only supports the Meta Quest family of devices.
+In Unity 2022, there is no option to select a **Foveated Rendering Method**.
 Only the legacy API using the Meta Core XR SDK is supported.

 1. Install the [Meta Core XR SDK](com.unity3d.kharma:upmpackage/com.meta.xr.sdk.core) package, if necessary.
 You can get this package from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/meta-xr-core-sdk-269169).
 The package adds the Meta OpenXR feature group to the OpenXR along with the associated features.
 Refer to the [Meta Developer site](https://developer.oculus.com/downloads/package/meta-xr-core-sdk/68.0) for more information.
 2. Open the **Project Settings** window.